Jennifer Falk

-Jennifer Miley Falk (born 26 April 1993) is a Swedish footballer who plays as a goalkeeper for the BK Häcken, which she captains, and the Sweden national team.
+Jennifer Miley Falk (born 26 April 1993) is a Swedish professional footballer who plays as a goalkeeper for Damallsvenskan club BK Häcken, and the Sweden national team.

-Clubs
+Club career

 Falk played six league games for Torslanda IK in the fourth Swedish women's league (Division 2 Norra Götaland) in 2010.
 After eleven appearances in the third division (Division 1 Norra Götaland) in the 2013 season, she moved to the first division team Jitex BK.
 As third to last, relegation was avoided, but this followed in the next season.
 Falk then moved to promoted team Mallbackens IF, for whom in the 2015 season she played all 22 games and helped narrowly escape relegation as third from bottom.

 From 2016 she played for Kopparbergs/Göteborg FC, which was renamed to BK Häcken FF in 2021.
 In her first season she finished fifth with the club and had 15 appearances, more than the other keepers.
 For the 2017 season, three new goalkeepers were added and Falk only had six appearances.
 In 2018 Falk had six appearances again.
 In 2019 Falk was in goal in the cup final and secured first place.
 In 2020 Falk played all 22 league games, kept 14 clean sheets and thus played a part in the club's first championship.
 In November 2020 she was awarded player of the month.

 In the 2021–22 Champions League she reached the qualifying final against Vålerenga after two wins.
 Here they were only able to win the away game against Benfica Lisbon.
 The other games were lost, so they were eliminated as bottom of the group.
 Falk was in goal in all eight games.
 In qualifying for the group phase of the 2022–23 Champions League, she competed in the second round, but her team lost twice to Paris Saint-Germain.

 Falk remained first-choice goalkeeper as Häcken claimed their second Damallsvenskan title in 2025.

+On 7 January 2026, she signed a loan deal with Women's Super League club Liverpool.
+Falk made her Reds debut on 11 January 2026, playing the full 90 minutes of a 0–0 draw league draw with London City Lionesses.